RosettaCommons/documentation/application_documentation/structure_prediction/loop_modeling/loopmodel-kinematic.md

 Remodel stage details
 ---------------------

 Each step in the remodel Monte Carlo cycle consists of a kinematic closure move applied to the loop, followed by a line minimization of the loop phi/psi torsions, and a test for acceptance by the Metropolis criterion using the Rosetta `       score4L      ` low-resolution scoring function.
 The number of Monte Carlo steps is determined by the `       outer_cycles      ` \* `       inner_cycles      ` .
-The number of `       outer_cycles      ` is set by `       -loops:outer_cycles      ` .
+The number of `       outer_cycles      ` is set by `       -loops:refine_outer_cycles      ` .
 The number of inner cycles is `       min( 1000, number_of_loop_residues * 20 )      ` , or is set to `       -loops:max_inner_cycles      ` if provided.
 At the end of each outer cycle, the pose is set to the lowest energy conformation observed so far in the simulation, unless the flag `       -loops:kic_recover_last      ` is set, in which case the last accepted conformation passes on to the next outer cycle.
 From the first step to the last, the temperature decreases exponentially from `       -loops:remodel_init_temp      ` to `       -loops:remodel_final_temp      ` .

 Refine stage overview
 ---------------------